mattjh1/mattjh-blog/content/post/keyboard-first.md

 {{< image src="DALL-E-keyboard2.webp" alt="Dall-E generated 'keyboard first' image" center=true max-width="100%" caption="Dall-E generated image" >}}

 I've made multiple posts going over the power of Vim, and this post will not be another one of those albeit we might inevitably get into it briefly.
 This will be more about additional tools that can be used to create a keyboard friendly environment on macOS.
-I've also went onto replicating my setup on my Linux based system, but that will have to wait for a future post.
+I've also gone on to replicating my setup on my Linux based system, but that will have to wait for a future post.

 ---

-So, enough about Linux, lets talk about some cool macOS tools that will help you achieve a keyboard centric workflow.
+So, enough about Linux, let's talk about some cool macOS tools that will help you achieve a keyboard centric workflow.
 For starters I want to give a shout-out to [Jason Rudolph](https://github.com/jasonrudolph) and his [keyboard project](https://github.com/jasonrudolph/keyboard) which was the enabler that opened my eyes to a keyboard centric approach to interacting with my computer.
-In this project he speaks about creating a useful keyboard experience everywhere, its not just tweaking the binds for some application but make system-wide changes that makes sense.
-Lets go through some of these great tools, starting wtih Karabiner-Elements.
+In this project he speaks about creating a useful keyboard experience everywhere, its not just tweaking the binds for some application but make system-wide changes that makes sense. let's go through some of these great tools, starting with Karabiner-Elements.

 ## Karabiner-Elements